• Products

 In the second year, if the share price rises to Rs.
 380, the capital gains would be Rs.
 70,000 (Rs.
 3,80,000 - Rs.
 3,10,000).
 Once again, the capital gains fall below Rs.
 1 lakh and remain exempt from tax.

-In the third year, if the share price increases to Rs.
+The 1000 shares are repurchased again at Rs.
+380. In the third year, if the share price increases to Rs.
 460, the capital gains would be Rs.
 80,000 (Rs.
 4,60,000 - Rs.
 3,80,000).
-Once more, the capital gains fall below Rs.
+Once again, the capital gains fall below Rs.
 1 lakh and remain exempt from tax.

 This demonstrates how you can sell and repurchase shares to reduce their capital gains tax liability.
 However, it's crucial to remember that the equity market is highly volatile, and you may not always be able to repurchase shares at the expected price.